 Director: Charles Cohen

 Campus Address: 5222 Mosse Humanities Building, 455 N. Park Street, Madison, WI 53706

 Phone: (608) 263-1821

-The mission of the Department of African Languages and Literature is to provide research and teaching in the areas of African languages, linguistics, literature, and oral traditions.
-This includes work on both graduate and undergraduate levels, and emphasizes the development and application of analytical and methodological tools that will enable students to work effectively and imaginatively in the four areas.
+The mission of the Department of African Cultural Studies is to provide research and teaching in the languages and expressive cultures of Africa and Africans around the world.
+This includes work on both graduate and undergraduate levels, and emphasizes the development and application of analytical, linguistic, and methodological tools that will enable students to work effectively and imaginatively across regions, languages, cultural forms, methodologies, and disciplines.

 Campus Address: 1410 Van Hise Hall, 1220 Linden Drive, Madison, WI 53706